-INTANGIBLE ASSETS AND GOODWILL
+INTANGIBLES AND GOODWILL

-We amortize most of our intangible assets on a straight-line basis over periods ranging from ten to 20 years.
-Our customer list intangible asset, related to the acquisition of certain assets of MFM, is amortized at an accelerated amortization rate in the earlier years to reflect the expected pattern of decline in the related benefits over time.
-Intangible amortization was \$1,410,000 in fiscal year 2016 and \$1,642,000 in fiscal year 2015.
+We amortize most of our intangibles on a straight-line basis over periods ranging from ten to 20 years.
+Our customer list intangible asset is amortized at an accelerated amortization rate in the earlier years to reflect the expected pattern of decline in the related benefits over time.
+Intangible amortization was \$1,228,000 in fiscal year 2017 and \$1,410,000 in fiscal year 2016.
 We have some intangible assets that were determined to have indefinite lives and are not amortized, specifically one acquired trademark recorded at \$376,000.